 It’s not only new capacity growth models that are disruptive, we all feel significant structural changes coming into the industry.
 MD Pete Fisk touches on ownership, critical network infrastructure and global permitting with a perspective on the top 5 industry influencing issues he is seeing from system commissioning down to vessel operations.

 It’s been happening gradually over the last 5 years, but owning cables now is increasingly a financial conglomerate operation.
-For instance, looking at Seabras1 supported by global equities investors, such as Partners group and in South America, Werthein Group, the financiers, not Telcos are often now driving deployment.
+For instance, looking at Seabras1/ARBR supported by global equities investors, such as Partners group and Werthein Group, the financiers, not just Telcos are often now driving specific cable system deployment.
 The attraction for these organisations are the cash returns and the interest from the biggest tech companies on the planet.
 There have always been multiple stakeholders in cable systems, but as engineers, we must now go out of our way to understand the financial drivers, whilst also encouraging investors to appreciate the engineering challenges that will drive the success of their investment

 This is a mainstream point but there are significant implications.
 The Independent October 2015: “Historically, undersea cables were paid for by telecom consortiums.
 But in recent years, OTT tech companies started getting in on the game, putting big bucks behind the infrastructure that’s made the shift to an always connected world possible’”.

 As environmental considerations become increasingly global, it seems the industry would benefit from a holistic look at best practice permitting.
-Is the Australian position of absolute protection and operational enforcement of no-shipping zones the only sensible route for critical infrastructure?
+Is the Australian position of Cable Protection Zone the only sensible route for critical infrastructure?
 We can see the potential for a rating system ascribed to levels of risk for coastal waters as cable laying areas.
 There are also already jurisdictions that have standardised their permitting processes and the cable routes are pre-established.

 Early integration by system owners prior to supplier selection can aid this process – it is starting to happen and it is an industry obligation to share best practice and realise the value of early integration.

-We have always operated with one of the largest deployable personnel database in the industry, with the value-add from centralisation of the deployment .through a highly experienced hub.
-We all too often now see the singleton post deployed in isolation across projects that has cost advantages but loses coordination and support functions – it represents a product being provided rather than a solution.
-We need to engage with the new commissioning groups at a more strategic level to better demonstrate the value of collaborative team expertise – especially in system construction.
-This also enhances the efficiency of complex multi vessel operations – for instance reducing risk of stand-by time.
+We have always operated with one of the largest deployable personnel database in the industry, with the value-add from centralisation of the deployment through a highly experienced hub.
+All too often we now see the singleton post deployed in isolation across projects that has cost advantages but loses coordination and support functions – it represents a product being provided rather than a solution.
+We need to engage with the new commissioning groups at a more strategic level to better demonstrate the value of collaborative team expertise – especially in system planning and construction.
+This also enhances the efficiency of complex multi vessel operations, reducing risk of stand-by time.